-Whether an option 2 representation, only, should be made ( to retain the historic link between the two Cities and option 2 (a) create a constituency which sits solely within the City of Westminster and incorporates the City of London or option 2 (b) create a constituency which sits mostly within the City of Westminster and incorporates 3 Kensington and Chelsea wards and the City of London.
-If an option 2 representation is made, whether both options should be represented or just one.
-Given the geography of wards and how they fit within constituencies, whether initially proposed or counterproposed, and the review Rules applied by the Commission, there appear to be a very small number of potential models, which both meet the overarching objectives and which are likely to stand up as credible alternatives to the Commission's initially made proposals.
-Three option 2 models are shown within this Report, options 2(a) and 2 (b) and the Mark Field MP model.
+Whether an option 2 representation, only, should be made (to retain the historic link between the two Cities and options 2 (a) and (c) creates a constituency which sits solely within the City of Westminster and incorporates the City of London or option 2 (b) creates a constituency which sits mostly within the City of Westminster and incorporates 3 Kensington and Chelsea wards and the City of London.
+If an option 2 representation is made, whether all options should be represented or just one or two.
+Given the geography of wards and how they fit within constituencies , whether initially proposed or counterproposed, and the review Rules applied by the Commission, there appear to be a very small number of potential models, which both meet the overarching objectives and which are likely to stand up as credible alternatives to the Commission's initially made proposals.
+Three option 2 models are shown within this Report, options 2(a), 2 (b) and 2 (c) the Mark Field MP model.